yllz/yllz.github.io/README.markdown

 ![index-page](Nice_Blog/img/blog/index.png)

-Introduce yourself in `About` page:
+Introduce yourself in `About` page  :
 ![about-page](Nice_Blog/img/blog/about.png)

 And you can turn on or off your skills tree in `_config.yml` :
 ![skills-tree](Nice_Blog/img/blog/skillstree.png)

 Posts will be listed by years in `Archive` page:
 ![archive-page](Nice_Blog/img/blog/archive.png)

 Post will be listed by categories in `Category` page:
 ![category-page](Nice_Blog/img/blog/category.png)

 Post will be listed by tags in `Tags` page:
 ![tags-page](Nice_Blog/img/blog/tags.png)

 You can put your `PGP` publickey in `Contact` page:
 ![contact-page](Nice_Blog/img/blog/contact.png)

 Now you have a `404` page and it will jump back to `index` page itself:
 ![404-page](Nice_Blog/img/blog/404.png)

 How to use